Moesif/moesif-rack/README.md

 #### debug

 Optional.
 Boolean.
-If true, it will print out debug messages, also in debug mode, the processing is not done in backend thread.
+Default false.
+If true, it will print out debug messages.
+In debug mode, the processing is not done in backend thread.